CharlieS540/MS1-Junior-Club/README.md

 Result - Functionality responded as expect however found an issue where button was reversing colors when pseudo :hover was active.

 Fix - Change the :hover background colour to green so the button is always visable.

+#### Gallery page title

+Expected - Increase in size at screen width 576px and up.

+Testing - Tested this by expanding and contracting the windown size inside google inspect.

+Result - Text size did not change.

+Fix - Added font size of 48px to media query for 576px width and up.

 ### Compatibility Testing